-The Women's International Network (WIN) is a global community of women and allies at Aon, providing support for personal and professional growth and help with career advancement for women colleagues.
-WIN also focuses on supporting clients through knowledge sharing.
+Gender IQ is a global community of women and allies at Aon, providing support for personal and professional growth and help with career advancement for women colleagues.
+Gender IQ also focuses on supporting clients through knowledge sharing.
 This BRG helps Aon remain a destination of choice for high-quality professionals by enhancing its ability to attract, develop, and retain talent.

 Working Parents Group

 Working Parents' is a BRG formed to support Aon's business goals through the professional development of Aon's working parents.
 Working Parents' was formed by a group of colleague volunteers to increase awareness of the unique challenges faced by working parents.
 This is a forum where parents at Aon can stay informed, connected, and supported.
 We advocate for maternity and paternity leave, parenting resources, work/life balance, professional development, and community involvement, including impactful partnerships with Court- Appointed Special Advocates (CASA), Juvenile Diabetes Research foundation (JDRF), and others.